 List five (5) manual handling hazards that are common to most of the workplaces when supporting ageing and disabled clients.

-Assessor note: students must identify the five (5) manual handling hazards provided in sample answers however there wording may vary.
+Assessor note: students must identify the five (5) manual handling hazards provided in sample answers, however their wording may vary.